 Wingate Studio first opened in 1985 as a print workshop where founder Peter Pettengill printed work for Louise Bourgeois, Walton Ford, Sol LeWitt, Robert Motherwell, and other artists.
 Wingate Studio began publishing its own prints in the mid ’90s by New England-based artists, and has since expanded its publishing program to include artists of international acclaim, including Ambreen Butt, Walton Ford, Josephine Halvorson, Robert Kushner, Barbara Takenaga, and many others.
 Wingate Studio continues to work in both modalities, both printing editions for other publishers and galleries, and publishing its own prints in collaboration with contemporary artists.
 The press is renowned for its specialization and technical expertise in the age-old process of multiple plate aquatint etching.

 In 2013 Peter’s son James Pettengill joined as a second master printer, after having grown up in the print studio, moving away and starting a gallery in Philadelphia, and returning to the place he loves.
-James continues to print, and now co-directs the publishing program with Peter.
-Alyssa Robb also joined in 2013 as the director of communications and visuals.
+James is now the owner and director of the press, and Peter continues to work as a master printer.

 The studio was once Peter’s grandfather’s portrait photography studio, and the land has been farmed for four generations.
 Wingate has supported both farming and artistic process for over 100 years.